How to Properly Spool a Spinning Reel

 -

-If you are looking for a great bag to store all of your lines, the Sunline Camo Line storage bag is a great way to store and protect all your lines.
+If you are looking for a great bag to store all your lines, the Sunline Camo Line storage bag is a great way to store and protect all your lines.

-See how Bassmaster pro Jason Christie spools his spinning reels in this video.
+See how Bassmaster pro-Jason Christie spools his spinning reels in this video.